 - Stretch and massage.
 Begin and end your day with stretching exercises or gentle massage.

 - Seek help.
-Support groups bring together family members and people with RLS/WED.
+Support groups bring together family members and people with RLS.
 By participating in a group, your insights not only can help you but also may help someone else.

 Preparing for an appointment